PurdueCAM2Project/HELPSweb/source/expectations.rst

 Presentations
 ~~~~~~~~~~~~~~

-Each student is expected to give three presentations throughout the semester.
+Each student is expected to give three presentations throughout the semester:

+#) `Description of the Problem Presentation`_
+#) `Solution Design and Development Approach Presentation`_
+#) `Final Presentation`_

 The goal of these presentations is to assess your ability to verbally share your research.
 This is an important skill for researchers as they are often asked to share their research at conferences.
 The first two presentations will give you an opportunity to practice for the final presentation.

 Each presentation gives you the opportunity to showcase what contributions you have made.
 You are expected to give **detailed and informative** presentations that meet the minimum time requirements.
 It is acceptable to include questions or discussion at the end of your presentation as long as you have given detailed content that meets the minimum time requirements.